snikket-im/snikket-android/README.md

 Commenting with +1 on either open or closed issues won't change my mind, nor will it accelerate the development.

-#### You closed my feature request but I want it really really badly

-Just write it yourself and send me a pull request.
-If I like it I will happily merge it if I don't at least you and like minded people get to enjoy it.

-#### I need a feature and I need it now!

-I am available for hire.
-Find contact information on [my website](https://gultsch.de).

 ### Security